Deep in Virginia's Scenic Shenandoah Valley, Lexington, a Quaint Little Town, Boasts Historic Architecture, a Collegiate

 Rockbridge Area Transportation System (RATS) has an on-demand, door to door van service Monday through Friday.
 Fares vary, depending on length of the trip.
 Lynchburg and Roanoke, both about 45 miles away, have a regional airport, but the closest international airport is in Washington, D.C., 180 miles away.

 Lexington's elevation is 1,065 feet above sea level, and the climate is humid subtropical, with four mild but distinct seasons.
 Summer temperatures reach into the 80s and 90s, and winter temperatures are in the 30s, 40s and 50s.
 On average, the area receives 39 inches of rain and 15 inches of snow per year.
 On the comfort index, a combination of temperature and humidity, Lexington meets the national average.
 The sun shines 222 days of the year.

 Retirement in Lexington has some drawbacks.
 It is hilly.
 Virginia Military Institute cadets and Washington and Lee students make their presence known, and the town is crowded during alumni weekends, homecoming weekends and commencements (Lexington does not, however, have a rowdy college town reputation).
-Virginia Military Institute has also been in the news lately as it grapples with issues of racism and sexism.
 The town poverty rate is above the national average, but this is attributed to the large student population.

 Despite these issues, Lexington is worth a peek at retirement time.
 A comfortable, historic hamlet, it is a nice place to call home.

 Webwerxx, Inc. Copyright (c) 2006-2023.
 All rights reserved.
 No part of this electronic publication may be reproduced in any way without the express written consent of Webwerxx, Inc. Reproducing any original part of this publication without written permission from Webwerxx, Inc. is plagiarism.
 Numerous attempts were made to verify the accuracy of the information contained in this website, but some information may have changed since each article and/or report went online, and Webwerxx, Inc. is not liable for inaccurate information contained in its articles and/or reports.